Mello-Roos Tax Explained: California's Special Tax District Assessment

 Mello-Roos taxes vary widely by development and district:

-What should I know about buying a home with mello-roos?
+What should I know before buying a home with Mello-Roos in California?

 Can You Reduce Mello-Roos??